Delicious, Oven-Roasted Vegetable Recipe (Great Appetizer or Entrée)

 The picture above shows the vegetables I chose to use when making my version of an Italian antipasti after they had been roasted in the oven one day.
 Doesn't it look scrumptious?

 - Salt and pepper

 The nice thing about this recipe is that you can use these or substitute other vegetables that you may prefer or happen to have on hand when you are inspired to make this.
 There are no set amounts when it comes to the ingredients.
 Use more or less according to what you like.

 - Assemble your ingredients.

 - Drizzle the olive oil over the vegetables and use salt and pepper to taste.
-Toss the veggies with a spoon or by hand ( Personally I use my hands so that I can tell when the vegetables are all coated evenly with the seasonings and oil ) and then lay them out onto the baking pans arranging them in a single layer.
+Toss the veggies with a spoon or by hand.
+(Personally, I use my hands so that I can tell when the vegetables are all coated evenly with the seasonings and oil.)
+Then lay out the vegetables onto the baking pans, arranging them in a single layer.

 - Test with a sharp fork as to tenderness.
 You can also turn them over about half-way through the baking process to brown both sides if desired.
 This also redistributes the juices and keeps the vegetables from drying out.

 - When finished baking, serve them as an appetizer warm or at room temperature, which is equally good.

 - Vary the Vegetables: Sprinkle dried herbs of your choice over the vegetables for a slightly different flavor.
 Dried basil, oregano, thyme, or rosemary would all lend various flavors to the dish.
 You are limited only by your imagination and/or taste buds.

 - Make It a Delicious Entrée: Just toss these roasted vegetables that are room temperature into some cooked pasta (your choice of pasta), dress with extra olive oil (if needed), and sprinkle with Parmesan or Romano cheese.
 Serve immediately.